-Stage 1 – Learning to snip
+Stage 1 – Scissor skills: learning to snip

 The first scissor skill children need to learn is to make snips with their scissors.
 It is important that children are taught to hold the scissors and the item they are cutting with their thumbs facing the ceiling.
 We explore additional tips for holding scissors and cutting here in this post – Scissor Skills – Six Tips for Teaching Children How to Use Scissors.

 If the child does not have enough hand strength or control to open and close scissors, but is showing an interest in cutting, spring loaded loop scissors can be a helpful starting point.
 These allow them to start practising their scissor skills.
-We recommend the Peta mini easy-grip® scissors for young children, these are well designed and robust.
+I recommend the Peta mini easy-grip® scissors for young children, these are well designed and robust.

-Stage 2 – Cutting lines
+Stage 2 – Scissor skills: cutting straight lines

 The next scissor skill children learn is to cut along straight lines.
 These are much easier to cut than curved lines as the movement is simple.
 The child just needs to move their hand forwards and they don’t need to manoeuvre the paper very much.

-As their scissor control improves, they learn to cut shapes and curved lines.
-Initially children will find thicker lines easier to cut on than thin lines.
-The thickness of the lines can decrease over time and complexity of the shape can increase.
+Initially, children will find thicker lines easier to cut on than thin lines.
+Make sure these are easy to see on the page.
+The thickness of the lines can decrease over time.

 To be successful with lines, the child must be able to make continuous snips and move their scissor forward.
 If they are struggling with this, use thin strips of card.
 Start with snipping.
 Then slowly increase the width of the card so the child needs to make 2 snips before they reach the end.
 As they get it, make the card wider until they can make 5-6 snips in a row.